ConorReynolds/ConorReynolds.github.io/botc-script-tool/README.md

 https://github.com/user-attachments/assets/ced438ee-14a0-4d26-88df-33344f745106

 If you want to search through characters’ ability text rather than their names, prefix the query with ‘has:’.
-Try things like has:learn align, has:mad, has:you start knowing, has:drunk, has:poison, etc.
+Try things like ‘has:learn align’, ‘has:mad’, ‘has:you start knowing’, ‘has:drunk’, ‘has:poison’, etc.

 https://github.com/user-attachments/assets/8d83254b-9126-4e0c-9ef5-d202cdad98f2